How To Speed Up The Charging Of Your Goal Zero Yeti Power Station

 I plan on buying one of these soon and will do more extensive tests to see how it performs, but paired with an AC outlet or a gas generator it’s one of the easiest and fastest ways you can charge a Yeti.

-You could also get a car inverter like the BESTEK 500W Power Inverter and use the fast charger in your car while driving.
+You could also get a car inverter like the BESTEK 500W Power Inverter and use it with a 12V battery as long as you clamp it directly to a battery.
+It doesn’t support the fast charger via a 12V cigarette port in a vehicle.

 4. More solar panels/chargers